composablehorizons/compose-unstyled/docs/index.md

   </div>
   <div class="testimonial-content">
     <div class="testimonial-text">
-"Ever since Composables Core was pointed out to me I use that one.
+"Ever since Compose Unstyled was pointed out to me I use that one.
 Simpler API, and it actually works.
 I like it a lot, after continuously having something broken with the (Material Compose) bottom sheets."
     </div>
     <div class="testimonial-author">